MarioDelgadoSr/DataVisual/README.md

 ## Design Pattern Usage Illustrated in the Demonstration

-### DataVisual with Data in an Object Apart from the Visual
+### DataVisual with Data in an Object Not Embedded in the Visual

 **Assuming the following:**